LITTLE MISS COTTON

 hewn with an axe wheels within wheels

-Columbia - streetwise
+heels from Columbia - streetwise

 wisdom comes from knowledge acquired.